Commission on Accreditation in Physical Therapy Education (CAPTE)

 Abstract

 The Commission on Accreditation in Physical Therapy Education (CAPTE) is the organization responsible for accrediting physical therapy programs in the United States.
-Accreditation ensures that programs meet the standards required to prepare students for professional practice and licensure.
+Accreditation ensures that programs meet the standards necessary to prepare students for professional practice and licensure.

 The CAPTE website includes a directory of accredited Doctor of Physical Therapy (DPT) programs, as well as information about accreditation standards and program status.
 Students can use this site to verify whether a program is accredited and learn more about the quality and legitimacy of different programs.